LyMarco/MusicKickstarter/iteration-03.plan.md

    	* User clicks on the question mark button to get suggestions for word from server
    	* Suggested words are displayed on the bar at the bottom of the screen

- * (Goal) User can go to notes screen, create notes, and view contents of each note
-	* (Tasks)
-	* Allow a 2-dimensional notes interface
-		* That is, one page will contain Note Titles, while the second "layer" consists of pages with note contents

  * (Goal) Saving text and audio
 	* (Tasks)